Extending the Predictive Power of Perturbative QCD Using the Principle of Maximum Conformality and Bayesian Analysis: The Bayesian-based approach

+\end{widetext} We can also estimate more UHOs of the perturbative series (\ref{eq:rhok}), e.g. the sum from the next UHO to the optimal truncation, $\Delta_k = \sum_{i=k+1}^{N} c_i \alpha_s^i$.
+The detail p.d.f. formulas of $\Delta_k$ are given in the appendix.
 In this work we shall concentrate on estimating the next UHO, $c_{k+1}$, for given coefficients $c_l,\dots,c_k$.

 In the case of the conventional pQCD series, where the coefficients $\{c_l,c_{l+1},\cdots,c_k\}$ are renormalization scale dependent, the smallest CI, e.g. $[-c_n^{(p)},c_n^{(p)}]$, for the DoB of the coefficient $c_n$ under the fixed probability $p\%$ is also scale dependent.
 In order to achieve the goal of the Bayesian Optimization suggested by Refs.\cite{BO1, BO2}, i.e., to achieve the optimal smallest CI for the UHO by using the least possible number of given terms, it is clearly better to use a perturbative series with scale-invariant coefficients; i.e.,

 For a general pQCD approximant $\rho_k$, such as Eq.(\ref{eq:rhok}), it is easy to confirm that